rymnc/sol-iot-upgrades/README.md

-# typescript-hardhat-template
+# sol-iot-upgrades

-A typescript+hardhat template, that can be extended to project-specific use cases
+Perform OTA Updates to IoT devices backed by decentralized storage+the blockchain